TABLE OF CONTENTS

 HUSKY C is Connecticut’s Medicaid program for seniors and residents with disabilities.
 To qualify, you must be over 65 years old, have a permanent disability, or provide care to someone who is disabled.
 The income thresholds for this program depend on which part of the program you apply to, but the maximum income for any household to qualify is $75,000 per year.

 HUSKY D is Medicaid for residents with the lowest incomes.
 To qualify for HUSKY D, your income can’t exceed $17,774 if you’re applying as an individual.
 The income threshold increases with household size.
-For example, a family of three can qualify as long as your total household income is under $30,305, and a family of five can qualify if your household income is lower than $42,835.
+For example, a family of four can qualify as long as your total household income is under $38,304.

 If you’re over the age of 65, you live with a disability, or you care for someone with a disability, you’ve got several Medicare options available in the state of Connecticut.